 Jeremy Aynsley’s research interests concern late-nineteenth and twentieth-century design in Europe and the United States, with a particular focus on design in modern Germany.
 He is especially interested in the phenomenon of the migration of Modernism, avant-garde and commercial visual languages in graphic design, as well as the education and professionalisation of the designer.
 A further research specialism is in the history of the domestic interior and its representation through publication and exhibition.

 Jeremy Aynsley writes and lectures on twentieth-century design and culture.
+Publications include Graphic Design in Germany, 1890-1945 (2000) and Designing Modern Germany (2008).
 He has also contributed to several exhibitions.
+Most recently, he was guest curator of Julius Klinger: posters for a modern age at the Wolfsonian, Florida International University in autumn 2017.
 He was curator of Signs of Art and Commerce: German graphic design 1890–1945 in the Department of Prints and Drawings at the Victoria and Albert Museum in 1997 and co-curator with Marianne Lamonaca of Print, Power and Persuasion: Graphic Design in Germany 1890–1945 at the Wolfsonian, Florida International University in 2001.
-The latter subsequently travelled to the Bard Center for Graduate Studies, New York; Rhode Island School of Design Museum; and Boston College of Arts.
 In 2009-11, he contributed to the exhibition and publication California Design, 1930–1965: ‘Living in a Modern Way’, a project led by Wendy Kaplan of the Department of Design and Decorative Arts at Los Angeles County Museum of Art.

 Aynsley, Jeremy (2016) The cultural representation of graphic design in East and West Germany, 1949 to 1970 In: Sparke, P. and Fisher, F., eds.
 The Routledge Companion to Design Studies.
 Routledge, London, pp. 242-265.
 ISBN 9781138780507